Aloo Gobi (Caulifower with Potatoes...or Kohlrabi)

 Add the tomatoes, kohlrabi (or potatoes), and cauliflower with 1 cup of water and simmer until the vegetables are tender and the sauce is thick, about 15-20 minutes.

-Add the garam masala, garnish with green onions and cilantro (if using) and serve.
+Add the garam masala, garnish with green onions (if using) and serve.

 FOR THE GARAM MASALA (in case you don't have any at home):